vuquangkhtn/ai-code-review-assistant/README.md

 - **Smart Caching**: Remembers your preferences for future reviews

 ### 🎨 Triple Interface Options
-- **Dedicated Sidebar Panel**: Comprehensive overview of all issues grouped by severity
+- **Dedicated Sidebar Panel**: Comprehensive overview of all issues grouped by severity with color-coded visual indicators
+  - 🟣 **Critical Issues**: Purple icons for immediate attention
+  - 🔴 **High Issues**: Red error icons for important fixes
+  - 🟡 **Medium Issues**: Yellow warning icons for moderate concerns
+  - 🔵 **Low Issues**: Blue info icons for minor improvements
 - **Review History Panel**: Complete history of all code reviews with detailed tracking
 - **Inline Editor Annotations**: Contextual hints and suggestions directly in your code
 - **Navigation**: Jump directly to problematic lines from the issue panel